JasonSun623/ESA-ROB/src/assignment6/readme.md

 ## Code explanation

+Using the [example](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals) we’ve build a simple client that sends a couple goals to move_base.
+It sends a goal and if the robot succeeds in reaching this goal it will send the next goal.

 Hallo wereld wereld, de wereld is van mij.
 Er is ruimte zat, dus kom er lekker bij.
 Hallo wereld wereld, de wereld is van jou.